 No pets (or animals), including birds, guests’ pets, or laboratory specimens are permitted in RPS housing units.
 Crustaceans or fish kept in aquariums are allowed.
-Aquariums may not exceed a 10-gallon capacity.
-Requests for animals related to a disability must be approved through the Office of Disability Services for Students website and by emailing the Housing Assignments Office.
+Aquariums may not exceed a 10–gallon capacity.
+Requests for Emotional support or service animals must be approved through the Office of Disability Services for Students website and by emailing the Housing Assignments Office.

 Any resident found in violation of the pet policy will be subject to contract cancellation.
 Also, there will be a charge levied against the resident to cover the cost of inspection and treatment, if needed, of the apartment for fleas or other insects brought in by an animal.

 Bicycles, inline skates, scooters, and skateboards must not be used inside the buildings or in or near busy areas, such as entrances and exits.

 Do not drive or park vehicles on lawns, walks, or any areas other than parking lots, roadways, and streets.
 Also, do not place any vehicle in an area designated as "No Parking" or yellow curb cuts and curb ramps.
 Be sure to observe all campus parking regulations.